 Presoaking is a useful treatment for heavy stains on washable items.
 It’s important to sort the soiled items before soaking them, separating the lightly-colored items from the darks, just like you would while regularly washing clothes.

 During the presoaking process, you may be required to incorporate chemical products as well.
 This may include adding bleach, laundry detergents, or an enzyme presoak product.

 This way, you can ensure that the hard-to-remove stains will easily come off during the actual washing process.
-It’s also important to keep in mind the time duration that you should presoak your clothes.
+It’s also important to keep in mind the do’s & don’ts for commercial cleaning laminate floors.

 Chemical stain removal techniques vary depending on the type of stained material.
 For example, acetic acid is mostly used for silk and wool items as they are delicate.

 On the other hand, acetone together with alcohol can be used to remove stains from natural fabric or synthetics.
 However, you need to ensure that the alcohol or acetone will not damage your dyed items.
 Thus, colorless chemical products would be the best choice here.

 Pretreating is a good method to remove small stains, especially from oily or greasy items.

 Pretreating requires that you apply the stain-removing agent directly to the stained area.
 A quick wash after pretreating the stain will help remove any remaining marks.